wp-plugins/fraud-gmail-filter/readme.txt

 == Description ==

-Gmail doesn’t recognize dots as characters within usernames (email).
-So when one register with a email like `saiful@gmail.com` He can register in your wordpress site using same email just by using some of Gmail’s Trick.
+Gmail doesn't recognize dots as characters within usernames (email).
+So when one register with a email like `saiful@gmail.com` He can register in your wordpress site using same email just by using some of Gmail's Trick.

-*	Append a plus `(“+”)` sign and any combination of words or numbers after your email address.
+*	Append a plus `("+")` sign and any combination of words or numbers after your email address.
 For example, if your name was `saiful@gmail.com`, you could send mail to `saiful+islam@gmail.com` or `saiful+lol@gmail.com`.
-*	Insert one or several dots `(“.”)` anywhere in your email address.
-Gmail doesn’t recognize periods as characters in addresses — we just ignore them.
+*	Insert one or several dots `("+")` anywhere in your email address.
+Gmail doesn't recognize periods as characters in addresses — we just ignore them.
 For example, you could tell people your address was `saiful@gmail.com`, `saiful.islam@gmail.com` or `s.a.i.f.u.l@gmail.com`.
-(We understand that there has beensome confusion about this in the past, but to settle it once and for all, you can indeed receive mail at all the variations with dots.)

 I decided to solve this issue , so i wrote a plugin which prevent bad guys from using same mail for registration.
 I wish you guys enjoy this plugin.